 Frozen embryos have a similar or better success rate than fresh embryos in our care for younger patients.

-We aim to perform a blastocysts culture for all patient , though sometimes we may need to transfer or freeze embryos earlier if there are fewer embryos of embryos of less good quality
+We aim to perform a blastocysts culture for all patients, though sometimes we may need to transfer or freeze embryos earlier if there are fewer embryos of less good quality

 Assisted hatching is believed to be associated with an increased pregnancy rate in selected patients.
 This technique involves the creation of a small hole in the embryo shell (zona) with a laser, or the use of a chemical process which thins and weakens the zona, just before the embryo is transferred into the womb.